Catskill909/chatroom/plan.md

-# Real-Time Chatroom Architecture Plan (With Image Upload)
+# Real-Time Chatroom Architecture Plan (With Audio & Image Upload)

 ## Objective
 Create a robust, classic real-time chatroom where:
-- All users see the same chat messages (including images) and user list in real time.
+- All users see the same chat messages (including images and audio) and user list in real time.
-- Users can upload and share images in chat messages.
+- Users can upload and share audio and images in chat messages.
+- Audio messages use direct file upload and Blob URLs (no base64 conversion).
-- Avatars and chat window functionality work seamlessly with image sharing.
+- Avatars and chat window functionality work seamlessly with media sharing.
-- All media is shared efficiently using base64 encoding.
+- All media is shared efficiently using direct upload (no base64 encoding for audio).

 ---